I really hate comma plus and.

 A string of pearls doesn't do the job as well as connections that drive the motion forward.

-I like the first part: "I dragged Bharadwaj out of its mouth and shoved myself in there instead," but I would then just break it and make a new sentence.
+I like the first part: "I dragged Bharadwaj out of its mouth and shoved myself in there instead," but I would then just break it there and make a new sentence.
 "I discharged my weapon down its throat then up toward where I hoped the brain would be."
 It's still utilitarian and not fancy, but it's sequential thoughts.

 That's the ultimate point of AND when it joins these things.
 Those things should be happening at the same time.
 When comma plus and is used over and over to show sequence, it comes across as severely lacking in forward motion.
+Or misunderstanding that plus does not equal then.

 Does one action cause the next?
 Say so.
 Does one event require the next?
 Say that.